This lesson requires a few facts about scratch-off games.

 Our SECRETS go into some detail about how these facts can get manipulated by each lottery, but for this example, we’ll work with just these 4 facts.

-Let’s compare two games where everything is planned to be the same.
-However, no one can plan on the RANDOM printing of prizes.
+Let’s compare two games where everything is planned to be the same to show how RANDOM placement of prizes can change your odds of winning a TOP prize.
 For these two games, the only difference is where the top prizes are in the printing.
 Both games have 10 top prizes randomly printed into a printing of 1000 tickets.
-The odds of winning any one of these top prizes on Jan 1 are 1 in 100 because, 10/100 = 1:10.
+The odds of winning any one of these top prizes on Jan 1 are 1 in 100 because, 1000 tickets printed, divided by 10 top prizes = 100.
+In scratch off lottery ticket language, this is represented as 1:100, which is better translated as you have a 1 in 100 chance of winning a top prize!

 Both games go on sale on Jan 1.
 There are NO tickets sold when the game first goes on sale, so the comparison of the games looks like this: